25 Best Podcast Hosting Services

 Podcast hosting is a service that offers you a place to store and manage all your podcast episodes.
 It is also responsible for distributing episodes, allowing people to listen, download, subscribe, and even donate money to support your project.

-Like any good web hosting, the best podcast hosting companies usually offer many features that support your podcasts, such as a podcast analytics tool, audio transcription service, and even a table of contents for your podcast.
+Like any good hosting services, the best podcast hosting companies usually offer many features that support your podcasts, such as a podcast analytics tool, audio transcription service, and even a table of contents for your podcast.

 There are a few reasons why you need podcast hosting services to have a successful podcast.